seyuboglu/pydrantic/README.md

     main(config)
 ```

-You can access nested fields from the command line using dots:
+You can update nested fields from the command line using dots:

 ```bash
 python script.py -u inner.x=5